BetonQuest/BetonQuest/docs/Documentation/Configuration/Commands-and-Permissions.md

 You can also complete the objective for the player using `complete` argument - it will run all events and remove the objective.

 #### Manage tags: `tag`
-Tags subcommand allows you to easily list and modify tags. '`/q tags Beton`' would list tags for player Beton.
+Tags subcommand allows you to easily list and modify tags. '`/q tag Beton`' would list tags for player Beton.
-'`/q tags Beton add test`' would add "test" tag for that player, and '`/q tags Beton del test`' would remove it.
+'`/q tag Beton add test`' would add "test" tag for that player, and '`/q tag Beton del test`' would remove it.

 #### Manage points: `point`
 Points subcommand is similar - listing points is done the same way.
 Adding points to a category looks like that:
-'`/q points Beton add reputation 20`' (adding 20 points to "reputation" category).
+'`/q point Beton add reputation 20`' (adding 20 points to "reputation" category).
 You can also subtract points with negative amounts.
-Removing the whole point category can be achieved by '`/q points Beton del reputation`'.
+Removing the whole point category can be achieved by '`/q point Beton del reputation`'.

 #### Run events: `event`
 Running events for online players can be done with event argument: